LumoSQL/archive-lumodoc/docdoc/README.md

 English is currently the main documentation language.
 Others are welcome, and not just as translations.
-For example, embedded SQL is particularly important in China and we welcome original content.
-To make it feel welcoming, we have tried to make all the illustrative images in LumoSQL inclusive of chinese language.
+For example, embedded SQL is particularly important in China (due to the number of developers in China creating software containing SQLite for use both in China and worldwide) and we welcome original content.
+To make it feel welcoming, we have tried to make all the illustrative images in LumoSQL have some kind of Chinese and/or Mandarin context.

 # Creating and Maintaining Table of Contents

 LumoSQL had to make a decision about creating navigable ToC indexes.
 We would rather not write our own tools or scripts.
-At the moment the following is what we have.

 The problem we have is summarised in a [well-known Github bug report](https://github.com/isaacs/github/issues/215):

 > When I see a manually generated table of contents, it makes me sad.
 > When I see a huge README that is impossible to navigate without it, it makes me even sadder.
 > LaTeX has it.
 Gollum has it.
 Pandoc has it.
-So why not Github Format Markdown?
+So why not [Fossil]?

+Fossil [has made a decision](https://fossil-scm.org/forum/forumpost/cfec8933dc) not to support tables of contents inline.
+That decision seems final.

 **LumoSQL Decision as of March 2020**: ToC Markdown must appear in the raw markdown.
 That means a TOC needs to be created and then inserted into the original source markdown file